gary-kaufman/gkaufman-dev-blog/docs/posts/vba-userform-to-new-row.md

 ![Submit Form](../images/vba-userform-to-new-row/testing-userform.png)
 ![Success!](../images/vba-userform-to-new-row/success.png)

+**Don't forget to save the file as `.xlsm` to enable macros so that your UserForm will run!**

 I hope this was a quick and helpful guide! :sunglasses:

+If you want to further utilize this UserForm, follow my other [guide](vba-open-userform-with-button.md) on how to create a button in Excel to open the UserForm!

 One of my main resources for this guide was the following [YouTube playlist](https://www.youtube.com/playlist?list=PLpOAvcoMay5T5N02WwPbOvop4MBCw_JHE).